donuk/wp-custom-fields-search/README.txt

 5. Preset search forms can be set up in exactly the same way as widgets

 == Changelog ==

+= 1.2.11 =
+* Expanded the description as the plugin repository is cutting off the first line.

 = 1.2.10 =
 * Short codes were incorrectly implemented - https://wordpress.org/support/topic/invalid-header-26/